0xClandestine/eigenzap/README.md

 - Function: `computeDigest`
 - Purpose: Computes the digest for a given strategy deposit for signature verification.

+#### Asset Recovery
+- Function: `recover`
+- Purpose: Recovers assets accidentally sent to this contract.
+- Parameters:
+  - `asset`: The address of the asset to be recovered.
+Use address(0) for ETH.

 ## Usage

 1. Deploy the EigenZap contract with the addresses of the required dependencies.